 The Kalypso Video Production Center has been designed for operational flexibility.
-This is reflected in the basic system architecture.
-For example, all the outputs from every M/E are routed back to the video crosspoint matrix, making all these signals accessible to the entire system (see Figure 42 and Figure 43).
-The only exception is Effects Send, where the outgoing signal is routed directly to its internal or external destination.
+This is reflected in the basic system architecture (Figure 30 on page 44).
+For example, all the outputs from every M/E are routed back to the video crosspoint matrix, making all these signals accessible to the entire system.

-The Kalypso system does not have any dedicated inputs or outputs (except Black and Test outputs on Kalypso Classic systems).
+The Kalypso system does not have any dedicated inputs or outputs.
 The inputs and outputs of the system can be assigned as needed.
 For example, after defining the program, preview, and any other necessary signal outputs, all the remaining outputs can be configured as Aux buses.